omar-polo/mymenu/README.md

    then it'll display a window.
 Are you sure that you're passing something on standard input?

- - License

-   The code is released under GPLv3, but I don't have strong preference regard licenses, so if you ask I may release the code also under a different license (a free software one of course).

  - Will feature $X be added?

    No. Or maybe Yes.
 In fact, it depends.
 Open an issue and let's